MichaelZaniewski/Healthcare-Project/SQL Queries & Results.md

      - Joined `visit` and `billing` tables to calculate average stay length, average, cost per visit, and average cost per day per condition.
 Used AVG() with ROUND() for clarity and precision, and derived per-day cost by dividing total charges by average LOS.
 Results were ordered by LOS and total charge to highlight the costliest and longest conditions first.

 - Insights Gained:
-     - Similar to the previous query, conditions requiring intensive inpatient care (Kidney Failure, Stroke, Cancer, Heart Disease, and COVID) average the longest LOS at 3 nights.
+     - Similar to the previous query, conditions requiring intensive inpatient care (Kidney failure, Stroke, Cancer, Heart disease, and COVID) average the longest LOS at 3 nights.
 The top 4 conditions have the highest average cost per visit and cost per day with a steep drop off with COVID.
 Meanwhile, shorter-duration conditions like asthma, arthritis, and high blood pressure remain costly on a per-day basis ($6K–9K/day) but have fewer total days of care.
 Common low-acuity conditions such as flu, migraine, and allergies show minimal daily costs under $2K, reflecting low complexity and outpatient management.

 ```